top of page

 Turbulence_edited.jpg

-In honour of the 2025 United Nations International Year of Glaciers' Preservation, MELTDOWN showcases a powerful collection of glacial photography by Jim Elzinga, Roger Vernon, and Tiffany Shaw, drawing viewers deep into the heart of Canada’s glacial landscapes for an unparalleled immersive experience.
+In honour of the 2025 United Nations International Year of Glaciers' Preservation, MELTDOWN showcases a powerful collection of artworks focusing on glacial landscapes by Jim Elzinga, Roger Vernon, Tiffany Shaw, and Leanne Allison.
+This exhibition draws viewers deep into the heart of Canada’s glaciers for an unparalleled immersive experience.
 This exhibition marks the grand opening of Canada’s participation in the UN Glacier Year.
-CELEBRATE the grandeur and fragile beauty of the Columbia Icefield, the crowning glory of the Canadian Rockies.
-ILLUMINATE the meaning and significance of what is being lost.
-DISCOVER your place in the living systems that sustain us all.
-Also on view is the film Losing Blue, a compelling documentary by Leanne Allison that explores the loss of the otherworldly blue hues of ancient glacial lakes, now fading due to climate change.
+Celebrate the grandeur and fragile beauty of the Columbia Icefield, the crowning glory of the Canadian Rockies.
+Illuminate the meaning and significance of what is being lost.
+Discover your place in the living systems that sustain us all.

 Upcoming Exhibition